BenMannMann/ArchLinuxBTW/README.md

 3. Reload Firefox
 Make sure you have pipewire-alsa installed for this to work!

+### Keybindings broke Hyprland after converting to Lua
+I followed the guide to use multiple configuration files, which then broke keybindings and the whole config.
+To fix it, nano into programs.lua and change local to global.
+Even though all of the files are loaded into hyprland.lua for some reason each file can't see other file's local variables so we have to define them globally instead.

 ## Commands
 - `pacman -S <package>` -> Install a Package
 - `pacman -Syu` -> Upgrade all Packages